What is the admission timeline?

 Is there a school uniform?

-As of September 2021, we will have a school uniform for all students in years K to 11.
-The school uniform can be purchased directly from Schoolblazer here.
+Yes, we have a school uniform.
+The school uniform can be purchased directly from Chat Malo.
+Please refer to our uniform guidelines here.

 Our children are currently in a school system that is very different from ISM.
 How will you know what level of work they are capable of?